Component Reconciler

 The passed type parameter T Component

-is the concrete runtime type of the component’s custom resource type.
+is the concrete runtime type of the component’s custom resource type (respectively, a pointer to that).
 Furthermore,

 name